Quasi-classical Gravity effect on neutrino oscillations in a gravitational field of an heavy astrophysical object

 and

 where $\theta$ is the neutrino two-flavor mixing angle in vacuum and $e$ and $\mu$ are the two neutrino flavors.
 The amplitude can then be given by

 and

 These give the correct flavor amplitudes of a neutrino produced in a $\nu_{e}$ state which has travelled through vacuum and experienced wave packet separation when it reaches the earth-to-vacuum transition.
+There is an overall phase, but for length scales (such as the earth-to-vacuum transition) much smaller than the the distance between the wave packets (which can be 1 km or more) the phase difference between the wave packets is a constant as expressed above.
 An amplitude where the phase between the wave packets changes with distance would be incorrect for large wave packet separations.

 This allows us to give a clear description of a produced $\nu_{e}$ which experiences propagation decoherence, travels through the mantle of the earth, and then is detected as a $\nu_{e}$.
 This is

 which for the standard description in terms of a matter mixing angle $\theta_{m}$ and the matter phase $x_{m}$ is